microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 In case of emergency grouped batching can be disabled at runtime, using feature gates.
 If `"Fluid.ContainerRuntime.DisableGroupedBatching"` is set to `true`, it will disable grouped batching if enabled from `IContainerRuntimeOptions` in the code.

+### Notes

+-   Grouped batching is only relevant for `FlushMode.TurnBased` as it only targets the number of ops in a batch.
+-   Grouped batching is opaque to the server and implementations of the Fluid protocol do not need to alter their behavior to support this client feature.

 ## Chunking for compression

 **Op chunking for compression targets payloads which exceed the max batch size after compression.** So, only payloads which are already compressed.
 By default, the feature is enabled.